 Contents

-One of the best bits about travelling to somewhere where you know someone is you get the local, insider knowledge.
-And thatโs precisely what happened in Gothenburg.
-I (Joel) visited visit my brother and his family, who have lived in Sweden for years.
+One of the best bits about travelling somewhere you know someone is that you get the local, insider knowledge.
+And that’s precisely what happened in Gothenburg.
+I (Joel) visited my brother and his family, who have lived in Sweden for years.
 I’d previously visited in winter, so it was nice to explore a bit more of what Gothenburg has to offer outdoors, which is what Sweden is famous for (aside from IKEA, Spotify and Volvo, obviously!).

-Gothenburg (Gรถteborg to the locals, pronounced gowยทtuhยทbawg) is Swedenโs second-largest city, located on the west coast of Sweden.
+Gothenburg (Göteborg to the locals, pronounced gow·tuh·bawg) is Sweden’s second-largest city, located on the west coast of Sweden.
 Nestled between a stunning archipelago and expansive forests, Gothenburg is the perfect blend of urban landscape, countryside and sea.

 Clean, tidy and well-maintained, Gothenburg is a city that should be on your list of places to visit.
-The Swedish also speak great English, so there are no language barrier concerns, which is wonderful for those who canโt speak any other language other than English (like me!).
+The Swedes also speak excellent English, so there’s no language barrier, which is terrific for those who can’t speak any language other than English.

-The Gothenburg Museum of Art has one of the best art collections in Northern Europe and includes some big names such as Rembrandt, Picasso and van Gogh.
-You’ll also find contemporary art there, too.
-The museum is also home to the Hasselblad Center.
-This is because Gothenburg was the birthplace of Hasselblad, who made the cameras that went to the moon in 1969!
+The Gothenburg Museum of Art has one of the best art collections in Northern Europe, featuring prominent names such as Rembrandt, Picasso, and van Gogh.
+You’ll also find contemporary art there.
+The museum also houses the Hasselblad Centre.
+This is because Gothenburg was the birthplace of Hasselblad, which produced the cameras that went to the Moon in 1969.
 If photography is your thing, you can’t miss the Hasselblad Centre.
-You’ll find some decent photography exhibitions too.
+You’ll find some notable photography exhibitions as well.

 2 | Universeum

-Universeum is the national science centre of Sweden.
+Universeum is Sweden’s national science centre.
 It’s a gigantic 18,000 cubic metre playground that provides a powerful education in science, technology and sustainable development, things which the Swedish are renowned for.
 If the natural world, and more importantly, making the world a better and more sustainable place, is of interest to you, Universeum is a must-do in Gothenburg.

 3 | Gothenburg Botanical Garden

-If you like green spaces, the Gothenburg Botanical Gardens is a must-visit for you.
-On the edge of Gothenburg lies 175 hectares of beautiful gardens containing over 15,000 species of plants.
+If you enjoy green spaces, the Gothenburg Botanical Gardens is a must-visit.
+On the outskirts of Gothenburg, 175 hectares of beautiful gardens feature over 15,000 plant species.

 4 | Admire the Views from Skansen Kronan

-Sitting proudly atop of hill Risรฅsberget, in the Haga district of Gothenburg, is the Skansen Kronan.
-The fortress, built between 1687 and 1700, was constructed to protect the city of Gothenburg against possible Danish attacks.
+Sitting proudly atop the hill Risåsberget, in the Haga district of Gothenburg, is the Skansen Kronan.
+The fortress, built between 1687 and 1700, was built to protect the city of Gothenburg from potential Danish attacks.

 These days, it serves a different purpose – one where you can go to enjoy the panoramic views of Gothenburg and where you can go to sit, relax and soak up the atmosphere with friends.
 You can even get married or host a party in this dramatic setting.